NoBrainerORM/nobrainer.io/docs/validation.md

-The following shows an example of using [Redis](http://redis.io/) and the [robust-redis-lock](https://github.com/crowdtap/robust-redis-lock) gem to provide non racy uniqueness validations:
+The following shows an example of using [Redis](http://redis.io/) and the [robust-redis-lock](https://github.com/crowdtap/robust-redis-lock) gem to provide non-racy uniqueness validations:

 {% highlight ruby %}
 require 'robust-redis-lock'